 There is no such thing as an “Islam” that is independent of the Quran.
 Islam is nothing more or less than the Quran applied to the real world.
 Read the Quran and you will see that it will not tell you to hate other religions.
-Read In the Footsteps of the Prophet by Tariq Ramadan and you will see that the Prophet, peace be upon him, was an example of love and tolerance toward non-Muslims.
+Read In the Footsteps of the Prophet by Tariq Ramadan and you will see that the Prophet, , was an example of love and tolerance toward non-Muslims.

 You should not allow others to define Islam for you.
 Do your own reading and learning, and if anyone says something that insults your intelligence or goes against your sense of justice, research it and ask others about it, and you will find out that there is always a sensible answer.
 Instead of giving in to others when they present a version of Islam that you find unacceptable, find your own tolerant and beautiful version of Islam and use it to challenge theirs.

 Many of the “strict” Muslims you see are Salafis who believe that the best way to please God is to follow the authority of hadith as an equal to the Quran, while the school of Islamic thought that I follow is Quran-focused Islam, which considers the Quran the center of Islam.
 These two different approaches lead to very different types of Islam.
 Salafism is “strict” and thinks virtue is in strictness, which often leads to an intolerant and judgmental form of Islam, while Quran-focused Islam is tolerant and respects your dignity and individuality.